polmonroig/genetic_brushes/README.md

 After the mutation a crossover between different pairs of individuals.
 Finally we select the brushes based on their importance as explained before.
 ![genetic](docs/drawing.png)
+The following image sequence is just a peek at what the algorithm is capable of generating.
+A total of 2000 frames where generated to achieve a realistic painting look in this example, the sample images are some samples of all the frames that demostrate the continuity of the painting.
+To get this results a lot of frames where used, but when tuning the hyperparameters we can get results with much fewer frames.
+In other words, the speed can be selected.
 ![sample](docs/sample.png)